idaholab/cape2stix/docs/ama_deploy.md

 ## CAPE-Web
 - Open a browser and conect to http://localhost:8000
 - Click `submit` to upload malware samples.
 Select
-  - [cape2stix/ama_deploy/test_samples/](cape2stix/ama_deploy/test_samples/) contain non-malware programs that can be detonated in CAPE to replicate the effects of malware in the sandbox
+  - [cape2stix/ama_deploy/test_samples/](../cape2stix/ama_deploy/test_samples/) contain non-malware programs that can be detonated in CAPE to replicate the effects of malware in the sandbox
-- Alternatively, users can set up automatic analysis of the samples contained under a directory with the [capesubd](../capesubd/README.md) service
+  - Alternatively, users can set up automatic analysis of the samples contained under a directory with the [capesubd](capesubd.md) service
-- Once a report is made, it can be downloaded by clicking `TODO: find the exact location users will find it on cape`
+- Once a report is made, it can be downloaded by clicking `report`
+  - Alternatively, users can download all the reports at once by running [cape2stix/core/CAPEAPI.py](../cape2stix/core/CAPEAPI.py).
+The command would be `python3 cape2stix/core/CAPEAPI.PY --get_reports --limit N` where *N* is replaced by the number of total reports the user wants to limit the transfer to.
+- Once a report is saved, it can be [converted to STIX](./README.md#cape2stix-1)
+TODO: find out where a report is saved when using capeapi.py and test that args.limit works

 ## Notes:
 - The CAPE web-browser may not appear to load properly if using virtualization.
 This can be amended by adjusting the size of the browser with Ctrl (+/-)